ihitrec/Owl_and_Hoot/README.md

 > The removed from db product message should be shown on each page and possibly include the product name.

 - Class template filter
 I wanted to add the forms as you normally would and have created a filter to add class to template elements.
-In some forms I went the long way of adding it to each field before I realized I could just loop trough the inputs and labels and easily add the appropriate classes.
+In some forms I went the long way of adding it to each field before I realized I could just loop through the inputs and labels and easily add the appropriate classes.

 - Loop template filter
-I had issues getting the total count when looping trough the product prices in a nested loop on the cart page.
+I had issues getting the total count when looping through the product prices in a nested loop on the cart page.
 The filter keeps track of it in order to get the correct price of each product in a list.

 #### Possible future features